openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 }
 ```

-To conclude, the Client has three options to provide binding material for a requested credential:
+To conclude, the Client has the following options to provide binding material for a requested credential:

 1. provide `sub_jwk`
 1. provide `did`
-1. provide `proof` in addition to a `did`.
-When it is recommended to add `proof`, see Security Considerations section.
+1. provide `proof`
+1. provide `proof` along with `sub_jwk` or `did`.

 Below is a non-normative example of a credential request: